 If you do, then you will find an answer here.
 A 3D printer plastic, also known as the filament for 3D printing, serves as the 3D printer ink.

 3D printer filaments come in different types and your filament choice might depend on the object that you are trying to build.
+3D printers can accommodate one or more types of filaments.

 Contents